-Roman philosophers like Aristotle and Plutarch spent much time grappling over the circle of life.
+Roman and Greek philosophers like Aristotle and Plutarch spent much time grappling with the circle of life.
 They raised the long-lasting question of whether the chicken or egg entered the world first.
 Ever since, humanity’s fascination with our origins hasn’t waned; even we of the twenty-first century still spend time ruminating over issues like Adam and Eve, the Big Bang theory and the nature of time.
 It’s no surprise, then, that the chicken-and-egg debate has continued to interest both scientists and laymen alike.
 So, the question still stands: Which came first, the chicken or the egg?

 Here are three arguments for the egg as the original Earth-dweller, and three reasons the chicken was actually the first one standing.